dfelinto/blender-manual/modeling/curves/editing/advanced.rst

 If the "curve path" is :guilabel:`3D`, the :guilabel:`Tilt` value of its control points will be used (see the FIXME(TODO: Internal Link;
 [[#Extrusion|Extrusion]]
 ) section above) to twist the "curved" object around it.
-Unfortunately, the other :guilabel:`Radius` property is not used (it would have been possible, for example, to make it control the size of the "curved" object…).
+Unfortunately, the other :guilabel:`Radius` property is not used (it would have been possible, for example, to make it control the size of the "curved" object...).

 .. admonition:: A Tip